nhayward/story-chat-radio/pages/01.home/the-favourite-scene-structure/item.md

 **Carly:** Okay, so this one needs a good amount of work.
 It has an interesting hook that pulls me in, but then the next paragraph goes on to talk about a bunch of different elements.
 It’s hard to connect to any one thing because there is too much going on.
 We’ve got family conflict, a love plot, a magic system, a coming of age story, hidden identities, and quests.
 Because we’ve got so many elements, we can’t focus on the important story aspects that lead to the main conflict and stakes.
 I can’t tell how each element is tied together, they all feel disparate.
 What are the main character’s motivations for doing the thing, what is the thing, and what will happen if she doesn’t do the thing?
 Those are the main elements to focus on to write a really compelling query.
 Streamline the rest.
 If you do, I think it will be really successful!

-Carly: Next month, we are watching the cult classic, Willow.
+##### Next month, we are watching the cult classic, _Willow_.
 We will also have another query or blurb critique.
 If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.

-Jeni: You can find our podcast on our website, storychatradio.com.
-Or you can follow us on Spotify, Apple Podcasts, Google Podcasts, or many other streaming services.
+##### You can also find our podcast on our website, storychatradio.com and on [YouTube](https://www.youtube.com/channel/UCVgBO3mHLqhtVZWRn0BmFEA?target=_blank).
+Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://podcasts.google.com/?feed=aHR0cHM6Ly9zdG9yeWNoYXRyYWRpby5saWJzeW4uY29tL3Jzcw&ep=14), or many other streaming services.
+And we're now on [YouTube](https://www.youtube.com/channel/UCVgBO3mHLqhtVZWRn0BmFEA?target=_blank)!
 While you’re there, please leave us a rating.
-You can see this month’s query in its entirety and support the show at patreon.com/storychatradio.
-You can also follow us on Twitter and Instagram @StoryChatRadio.
+You can support the show and get extra content at [patreon.com/storychatradio](https://www.patreon.com/storychatradio?target=_blank).
+You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.

-Rafflecopter
+#### Enter to win a query/blurb critique here:

 <a class="rcptr" href="http://www.rafflecopter.com/rafl/display/aed251ca31/" rel="nofollow" data-raflid="aed251ca31" data-theme="classic" data-template="" id="rcwidget_uyvsl702">a Rafflecopter giveaway</a>
 <script src="https://widget-prime.rafflecopter.com/launch.js"></script>